 What are the alternatives to IBORs?

-Alternative Risk Free Rates (“RFRs”) are being established across the different IBOR jurisdictions.
-In the UK, the Bank of England has recommended that reformed SONIA (Sterling Over Night Index Average) be used as the sterling near risk-free reference rate and has promoted its adoption as an alternative to GBP LIBOR.
+Alternative Risk Free Rates (“RFRs”) have been established across the different IBOR jurisdictions.
+In the UK, the Bank of England recommended that reformed SONIA (Sterling Over Night Index Average) be used as the sterling near risk-free reference rate and has promoted its adoption as an alternative to GBP LIBOR.

 Alternative RFRs are intended to be more representative and robust.
 In addition to the manipulation scandals, the number of transactions underpinning the rates set by IBORs has been declining; as a result of post-financial crisis reforms, banks often now favour secured lending through deposits, repos and bonds.
 This means that IBORs are no longer a true reflection of the markets they are designed to represent.